WuTheFWasThat/vimflowy/docs/plugins.md

-NOTE: *Plugins is currently a work in progress.
-The API is unstable.*
+NOTE: The plugins API is generally subject to change.
 However, once a plugin is on the master branch, it'll continue to be maintained.
 Please feel free to contact the maintainers of this repository if you're thinking about making a plugin.